 Occasionally, I’ve had extra goodies and found there was a market for them.
 I’ve thought and dreamed about having a bakery with a performance space for as long as I can remember, but … life.

 Dreams, however?
-Dreams are another thing, and in my case, many nights I’ve dreamt myself inside of an imaginary bakery, seen a cookie or cake that interested me, woken up, written it down, gone back to sleep and discovered it when the alarm rang in the morning.
+Dreams are another thing, and in my case, many nights I’ve dreamed myself inside an imaginary bakery, seen a cookie or cake that interested me, woken up, written it down, gone back to sleep and discovered it when the alarm rang in the morning.
 Those cookie dreams plus time and testing have led to lines of actual new cookies over the past 20 years, cookies that are unique, lovely and truly delicious.

 They also led me to conclude that it is not necessary to wait for the holiday season to bake them, and market research has shown me that there is a year-round local, national and international market for what I have to offer.